 When I asked Mr. Andrews what he demanded for his pay for teaching my son, he answered that he had taken more pains than ordinary to teach my son but he was not capable of learning and therefore was ashamed to ask anything.
 Yet I satisfied him to his content.”

-In 1704 the town voted to build a town meeting house at the South Green “with a school house under it.”
+In 1704 the town voted to build a town meeting house on Meeting House Green “with a school house under it.”
 The ancient record book of the Feoffees of the Ipswich Schools contains the following entry: “At a meeting of ye Feoffees in ye new school house, Mr Robert Payne in behalf of ye Rest having received the school house from the Committee of the Town, did in ye Name of the Rest deliver ye same to Mr Daniel Rogers, the School master, desiring him to remove thither as soon as he could, with convenience.

-This is a photo of the second school house (the first school built by the Feoffees of the Grammar School).
-After the Manning School was built on Central Street, this school was discontinued and the building was moved around the corner to Argilla Road and used as a stable by the Lathrop Brothers Ice Company.
+This is a photo of the Ipswich High School that sat at the intersection of County and Argilla Roads.
+After the Manning School was built on Central Street, this school was discontinued and the building was moved a short distance down Argilla Road and was used as a stable by the Lathrop Brothers Ice Company.
 It was later torn down.